What legal rights do I have when purchasing items online?

 Generally, there is a 14-day cancellation, or cooling-off, period.
 From when that period runs depends upon the type of goods or services purchased.
-It can either be from when you entered into a contract for services or the goods purchased were delivered.
+It can either be from when you entered into a contract for services or when the goods purchased were delivered.
 However, there are some exceptions and importantly, these rights only apply to the original purchaser and the store may ask the original purchaser return it.

-If you are experiencing any difficulties in relation to a contract you have entered into online or would like further information and advice regarding your legal rights when purchasing online, please contact the Dispute Resolution team.
+If you are experiencing any difficulties concerning a contract you have entered into online or would like further information and advice regarding your legal rights when purchasing online, please contact the Dispute Resolution team.